Study smarter with Fiveable

 Consideration is what distinguishes enforceable contracts from gratuitous promises.
 Courts require a bargained-for exchange to justify using legal machinery to enforce private agreements.

-Compare: Consideration vs. Promissory Estoppel—when consideration is missing, promissory estoppel can sometimes enforce a promise if the promisee reasonably relied to their detriment.
-Know when each doctrine applies.
+Compare: Consideration vs. Promissory Estoppel: when consideration is missing, promissory estoppel can sometimes enforce a promise if the promisee reasonably relied on it to their detriment and injustice can only be avoided by enforcement.
+Consideration is the default requirement; promissory estoppel is the safety net.

 These elements ensure contracts serve legitimate purposes and that vulnerable parties aren't exploited.
 The law won't enforce bargains made by those who can't protect themselves or agreements that violate public policy.

-Compare: Void vs. Voidable contracts—illegal contracts are void (no contract ever existed), while contracts lacking capacity are voidable (valid until the protected party chooses to avoid).
+Compare: Void vs. Voidable contracts: illegal contracts are void (no contract ever existed, and neither party can enforce it), while contracts lacking capacity are voidable (valid and enforceable until the protected party chooses to avoid).
 This distinction affects remedies and third-party rights.

 Not every agreement is meant to be legally binding.
 This element separates enforceable contracts from social promises, family arrangements, and casual commitments.

-Compare: Commercial vs. Social Agreements—a promise to pay your friend $50 for a ride probably isn't enforceable, but the same promise to a taxi driver clearly is.
-The relationship and context determine the presumption you start with.
+Compare: Commercial vs. Social Agreements: a promise to pay your friend $50 for a ride probably isn't enforceable, but the same promise to a taxi driver clearly is.
+The relationship and context determine which presumption you start with, and the burden falls on the party trying to overcome that presumption.

 | Concept | Key Elements |